 I was out on the road conducting engagement sessions for a client recently, which is, you know, the job.
 However, the local community didn’t exactly erupt with enthusiasm at this one particular session: only four community members showed up over a three-hour period.
 It looked like the engagement failed.

-In this particular case, the broad community engagement is playing out largely as anticipated and that is – the broader community has some small interest in the issue and a limited number of individuals have a very high level of interest.
-This hypothesis was first raised in a series of focus groups at the beginning of the program and is now seemingly being supported by the broader community sessions.
-As this is project is remarkably significant for the region however, the focus groups were not sufficient to support this theory and broader community sessions were required to prove this further beyond doubt.
+In this particular case, the broad community engagement is playing out largely as anticipated.
+That is – the broader community has some small interest in the issue and a limited number of individuals have a very high level of interest.

 So, even if nobody is showing up to your community sessions this can tell you a lot.
 It can tell you that: